 Q: What are some fire prevention tips parents can give their children?

-I also tell people to remember senior citizens and your neighbors.
+I also tell people to remember senior citizens and their neighbors.
 Ask them if they replace batteries or test their smoke detectors.
 When people think about fire safety, many assume it’s just for children.
 It should be for everyone.

 Q: What resources are available for kids/families if they want to learn more?

 A: One lesson I learned is that good fire prevention can lead to everyone’s safety.
-If we can educate the public about fire safety, it will not only ensure your safety, it will make our jobs safer.
+If we can educate the public about fire safety, it will not only ensure your safety; it will make our jobs safer.

 Q: What, if any, myths exist about fire prevention that you'd like to address?

 A: One myth is that fire sprinkler systems cost too much.
 Another is that if one head in a sprinkler system activates, all the heads will activate.
-This simply isn’t true in a residential sprinkler system.
+This isn’t true in a residential sprinkler system.
 Hollywood movies show all the heads going off after one head is activated.
 I encourage people to research fire sprinkler systems to discover the benefit of these systems.

 House Fire Prevention: How To Store And Dispose Of Oily Rags